Everything you need to know about root canal treatment Melbourne

-Root canal treatment (RCT) is a common, endodontic procedure where the tooth’s pulp has become infected usually as a result of heavy decay, cavities, fracture or injury to the tooth.
+Root canal treatment (RCT) is a common endodontics procedure where the tooth’s pulp has become infected, usually as a result of heavy decay, cavities, fracture or injury to the tooth.

 A root canal treatment is needed to save a badly decaying or damaged tooth.
 If you are experiencing any of the following you would need a root canal treatment.

 The aim of the root canal treatment is to save the natural tooth which might otherwise have been indicated for extraction.

 After an x-ray of the tooth is taken by the dentist, it is examined to see any other potential areas that may have been infected.
 A root canal treatment should feel no different to receiving a filling and is performed under local anaesthetic.